moehach/blog/_posts/2021-01-24-ten-usability-heuristics.md

 The truth of it is: Heuristics are crucial for the creation of any functional design, be it graphical, product, furniture, digital or architectural.

 I admit first and foremost that I heavily subscribe to the school of "form follows function".
 If a design looks 'good' but isn't functional, then the 'design' has failed to achieve its goal.
+The heuristics create a solid guideline to follow to ensure your designs are on the right path to deliver an efficient, effective, and pleasant experience.

 ## Further Reading
 [Armen Ghazaryan UX oriented Product Manager with a strong passion for sleek and usable digital products.
 Posts by Armen Ghazaryan Sh.
 (2014, October 16).
 How to Conduct a Usability Heuristic Evaluation.
 Retrieved January 23, 2021, from https://designmodo.com/usability-heuristic-evaluation/](https://designmodo.com/usability-heuristic-evaluation/)